 M. Take Vacations While Your Loved One Can Still Adjust To Change

 Do the important things on your bucket list.
 As you get further into the disease you will want to reign in on things that are too different than your daily life.
 Traveling to foreign places can be very upsetting for dementia folks when they have trouble dealing with their regular daily life.
 At that point, travel should be ceased and focus on visiting local places for maximum enjoyment.
+Day trips are easier, and have a shorter recoup time after they are over.
+(All trips require so much mental focusing that the person with dementia needs recoup time to rest their brain afterwards).

 N. Be Cognizant Of Signs Of Depression

 We must be diligent in recognizing signs of depression not only in the person with dementia, but the caregiver as well.
 It is common for depression to be seen in both populations and the presence of depression will cause a marked decline in the ability to function properly and the ability to enjoy each day.
 Signs of depression are changes in sleep patterns, loss of interest in activities, more trouble concentrating, irritability, withdrawal from social situations, and a feeling of hopelessness.
 These signs are hard to interpret as depression because dementia can increase sleepiness as it progresses because the person increasingly finds it difficult to make sense of his world and so will withdraw to rest the brain by sleeping.
 The other symptoms listed also happen with increasing dementia.
 The neurologist and general practicioner are the best persons to determine whether a drug should be tried to enhance mood.
 Shortly after diagnosis if marked changes are occuring, one should look at the possibility of depression as being present.
-Usually there is not a marked drop in abilities/behaviors until late in the disease from one day to the next, unless something is wrong inside the body such as a UTI, lung infection, etc.
+Usually there is not a marked drop in abilities/behaviors until late in the disease from one day to the next, unless something is medically wrong such as a UTI, lung infection, etc.

 O. Termination of Driving

 Eventually the act of driving will have to be stopped.
 If you are lucky, the person with the disease will give it up willingly when diagnosed.
 The neurologist will usually take on the role of being the “bad guy” and will tell the person diagnosed when it is time to stop driving.
 He/she can tell this by the feedback from the caregiver as well as the person’s reaction/score on the MMSE test that is given every time they are seen.
-If they refuse to stop, you can have them tested by an agency that does driver testing (besides the Motor Vehicle Bureau).
-If they don’t pass the person is more likely to believe the agency rather than the caregiver asking them to stop.
+If they refuse to stop, you can have them tested by an agency that does driver evaluations (besides the Motor Vehicle Bureau).
+If they don’t pass, the person is more likely to believe the agency rather than the caregiver asking them to stop.
 The agency will notify the Motor Vehicles Bureau if they fail, so their license will be revoked.

 P. Make Humor A Part Of Every Day